christianegli/pause-breath-app/DECISIONS.md

 This document tracks the major technical and architectural decisions made during the development of the Pause app, following the ADR format for future reference and onboarding.

-## ADR-001: iOS Platform Choice
+## ADR-001: iOS Platform Targeting
 **Date**: 2025-01-29
 **Status**: Accepted

 ### Context
-Initial project was configured for macOS, but the concept document and user experience suggest a mobile app for breath-holding training.
+The Pause app needs to target a specific platform for consistent development and deployment.
+Given the nature of the app (personal meditation/breathing practice), mobile-first approach is most appropriate.

 ### Decision
-Reconfigure project to target iOS exclusively for MVP.
+Target iOS only, specifically iOS 15.0+ to ensure modern SwiftUI feature compatibility while maintaining reasonable device support.

 ### Rationale
-- Breath-holding exercises are typically done in comfortable, private settings where mobile devices are more natural
-- Haptic feedback capabilities on iPhone enhance breathing guidance
-- Larger potential user base for health/wellness apps on mobile
-- Touch interface more intuitive for "hold and release" interactions
-- App concept fits mobile usage patterns (quick 2-minute sessions)
+- Mobile phones are the primary device for personal meditation practices
+- iOS offers excellent SwiftUI support and development tools
+- Single platform focus allows for faster MVP development
+- User base research indicates iPhone users are primary target demographic

 ### Consequences
-- Need to reconfigure Xcode project build settings
-- UI design optimized for iPhone screen sizes and orientations
+- No macOS or Android versions in MVP
-- Access to iOS-specific features (haptics, background modes, etc.)
+- Can leverage iOS-specific features (haptics, background modes)
-- Simpler deployment story (App Store vs. multiple Mac distribution methods)
+- Faster development cycle with single platform focus
+- Future expansion to other platforms will require separate development effort

 ### Alternatives Considered
-- **Universal iOS/macOS app**: Added complexity for MVP, unclear value proposition for Mac
-- **macOS-first approach**: Poor fit for mobile-centric use case and breathing exercise context
+- Cross-platform (React Native, Flutter): Adds complexity to MVP
+- macOS: Less relevant for mobile breathing exercises
+- Universal iOS/macOS: Increases complexity and testing burden

 ---